Wintermute0110/retroarch-install/README.md

  2. The option `sort_savefiles_enable` is activated.
 Your saved games will be stored in `~/.retroarch/savefiles/core_name/rom_name`.

- 3. In order to use vulkan in cores I think Retroarch `video_driver` options must be set to `vulkan`, otherwise cores will use OpenGL if `video_driver = "gl"`.
+ 3. In order to use vulkan in cores I think Retroarch `video_driver` options must be set to `vulkan`, otherwise cores will use OpenGL if `video_driver = "glcore"`.

  4. If Retroarch is configured to use vulkan video driver and a OpenGL-only core is loaded, for example `mupen64plus_next_libretro.so`, Retroarch crashes with a **Segmentation fault**.